 We can usually issue replacement tickets for seated events if you contact the box office in advance.
 These can either be posted or kept at the box office for collection on the night.

 STANDING TICKETS CAN NOT BE REPLACED IF LOST, STOLEN OR FORGOTTEN ON THE NIGHT.

 3. Why is there a booking fee?

-Booking fees have become industry standard across commercial venues such as the Guildhall.
+Booking fees have become industry standard across independent venues such as the Guildhall.
 Many venues have decided to close their Box Office operations and outsource their ticketing to national ticketing agents.
 The result of this means even higher costs being passed on to the customer and the loss of personal service and venue knowledge that in-house Box Offices are able to give.

 4. What time do you open?
 Are you open on Sundays, evenings etc.?